JOJ0/discodos/INSTALLATION.md

 _**Make sure you are in DiscoDOS' root folder (usually: `your_homefolder/discodos`)**_

-Launch setup and carefully read the output (add .py if installing development version).
+Launch DiscoDOS setup and carefully read the output (add .py if installing development version)

 `./setup`

+On Windows, DiscoDOS setup is launched like this:

+`winconfig.exe`

 Hints if you are about to set up the development version: